 If East Africa is serious about building climate-smart cities and resilient economies, urban SMEs must move from the margins of climate policy to the centre of it.

-They begin when cities, governments, financiers, and consumers choose to back the informal economy /entrepreneurs already innovating with limited resources every day.
+Climate solutions do not begin only in policy documents, donor pledges, or global summits.
+They begin when cities, governments, financiers, and consumers choose to support the entrepreneurs already innovating with limited resources every day.

 If East Africa wants resilient cities, secure water systems, and inclusive green growth, incentivising circular SMEs is not optional.